avrilcoghlan/vibriowatch/docs/source/assemblies.rst

 In this example seven isolates were identified as *Vibrio cholerae*.

+If you found this useful, you may want to read through the rest of the tutorial to find out more details.

 Check if your fastq files of reads are suitable for Vibriowatch
 ---------------------------------------------------------------